 - Through the development of comprehensive networks and strategies that blend prevention, intervention, enforcement and reentry, localities will work across agencies toward a common goal: preventing youth and gang violence.

-- In September 2012, Attorney General Holder and Acting Assistant Attorney General for the Office of Justice Programs Mary Lou Leary announced four cities would join the forum, bringing the total of participating cities from six to 10.
-The new cities are New Orleans, Philadelphia, Minneapolis and Camden, N.J.
+- In September 2012, Attorney General Holder and Principal Deputy Assistant Attorney General for the Office of Justice Programs Mary Lou Leary announced Camden, N.J., Minneapolis, New Orleans and Philadelphia would join the forum, bringing the total of participating cities from six to 10.
+The original Forum cities included Boston, Chicago, Detroit, Memphis, Tenn., Salinas, Calif. and San Jose, Calif.

 - In August 2011, Attorney General Holder and the Secretary of Education Arne Duncan announced a new initiative called the Supportive School Discipline Initiative (SSDI) to address the problem of "zero tolerance" policies that impose harsh punishments like expulsion for relatively minor infractions.
 Recent studies show children punished in this manner are more likely to repeat a grade, not graduate, or become involved in the juvenile justice system.
 The initiative is a collaboration between the two Departments, in coordination with the philanthropic, non-profit and advocacy community, to replace punitive school disciplinary policies and practices with positive ones so as to: